Montanan’s Guide for Great Falls: What to Do, Things to See & Where to Stay in Great Falls, Montana

 Walk Rivers Edge Trail to Top Things to Do

-If you like hiking or bicycling, the Rivers Edge Trail is an incredible network of trails that cover 53 miles and connects directly to some of the top things to do in Great Falls.
+If you like hiking or bicycling, the Rivers Edge Trail is an incredible network of trails that cover 53 miles and connects directly to some of the top things to do outdoors.

-From Rivers Edge Trail, you can access the historic downtown, the Lewis and Clark Interpretive Museum, Rainbow Falls, Giant Springs State Park, and many more parks and attractions.
+From Rivers Edge Trail, you can access the historic downtown, the Lewis and Clark Interpretive Museum, Rainbow Falls, and many more parks and attractions.

 The trail journey itself is great for nature lovers as it takes you through trees and valleys with gorgeous views of river canyons, mountains, and waterfalls.